 Impact

-The vulnerability allows a local attacker who can place a crafted file on the system to trigger execution of arbitrary code by exploiting insecure file permissions.
-Because the attacker can control the file’s content and the system will execute it, they can gain unauthorized control over the affected application and potentially the underlying OS.
-The impact is full compromise of the compromised host’s confidentiality, integrity, and availability.
+Based on the updated description, the vulnerability permits a local attacker who can place a crafted file in a directory monitored by DeepCreative to trigger execution of arbitrary code due to insecure file permissions (CWE‑277).
+The likely attack vector is local file placement.
+The attacker controls the file’s content, and the application will execute it, potentially enabling unauthorized control over the application and the host operating system.
+The impact compromises confidentiality, integrity, and availability of the affected host.

 Affected Systems

-The affected product is DeepCool DeepCreative, versions 1.2.7 and earlier.
+The affected product is DeepCool DeepCreative, versions prior to 1.2.12.
 No other vendors or products are listed in the CNA data.

 Risk and Exploitability